 BUILDING A MOVEMENT

 The term Alliance in the organization’s name emphasizes its goal of bringing together the various organizations and individuals who are already actively promoting and enabling Self-Directed Education.
-The founders of the Alliance recognize that there are various flavors and manifestations of Self-Directed Education (for examples, varieties of home-based Self-Directed Education, democratic schools, and learning centers).
+The founders of the Alliance recognize that there are many flavors and manifestations of Self-Directed Education, including several varieties of SDE-aligned schools, learning centers, and homeschooling.

 The movement away from coercive schooling toward Self-Directed Education has been inching along for decades.
 It has not yet taken flight because (a) most people still don’t know about Self-Directed Education or about the success of those who have taken this route; and (b) most who do know about it shy away from it because it seems so “non-normal.”